top of page

 Search

 Welcome to the Facilitate It blog!
 (January 2026) If you’re interested in facilitation , process design, capacity building and learning , you’re in the right place.
-Our passion is exploring and sharing insights, resources and support in these areas!
+Our passion is exploring and sharing insights, resources and support in these areas.
 Why are some meetings, work events and processes so engaging and successful, and some are so tedious and disappointing?
 Different people have different answers to that question, unique to each experience.
 WHAT WORKS?
-In peo
+In p

 PatriciaKeays